AbdulJH/GroupProject/README.md

 To view users table in Dockerized PostgreSQL database make sure dockers is running first with the docker-compose up then in another terminal run
-"docker exec -it ics499-db-1 psql -U postgres -d ics499db" then in that same terminal run "SELECT \* FROM users"
+"docker exec -it groupproject-db-1 psql -U postgres -d ics499db" then in that same terminal run "SELECT \* FROM users"

+IF YOUR CONTAINER NAME IS DIFFERENT SWAP "groupproject" with whatever your container is called

-to exit do Ctrl + C in the first terminal that runs the app.
+to exit do Ctrl + C or press enter in the first terminal that runs the app.